anu24ap/Human-Resource-Management/README.md

 # Human-Resource-Management
-Provides different opportunities like jobs, internships as well as training
+JavaFX based desktop application which aims to provide different opportunities like jobs, internships as well as training